 Boosting the growth of beneficial zooplankton and copepods provides a secondary nutritional food source for your reef inhabitants.
 Typically, phytoplankton is dosed either directly or indirectly into a saltwater reef tank.

 When indirect dosing, the phytoplankton are added to the water column, non-discriminately.

-The advantage here is potential for nutritional supplementation to boost copepod, zooplankton and fan worm populations as well as coral and clams at the same time.
+The advantage here is the potential for nutritional supplementation to boost copepod, zooplankton and fan worm populations as well as coral and clams at the same time.
 The disadvantage is that only a relatively diluted concentration reaches all inhabitants.

-In the direct dosing method, a concentrated cloud of phytoplankton is aimed in the direction of specific filter feeding invertebrates.
+In the direct dosing method, a concentrated cloud of phytoplankton is aimed in the direction of specific filter-feeding invertebrates.
 If, for example, there is a large filter-feeding clam (Tridacna species), some hobbyists prefer to feed the clam directly, rather than dose indirectly.

 Both of these tools will make it easy for you to reach your corals easily.

 The advantage of direct dosing is that a targeted concentration of food is directed towards the subject invertebrate—maximizing the potential nutritional benefit to that specimen.
 The downside of this method is that copepods, zooplankton and other filter feeders in your tank may not benefit as much.